HandsomeYingyan/HandsomeMod/README.md

 - A lightweight HandsomeMod Graphics Layer(non-free right now).

-- Update Xorg to current version.

-- Make latest mesa working.

-- Add Mali gpu blobs.
+- Add wayland support.

 - Better Support for allwinner f1c100s and v3s.

 - Support the HiSilicon Himpp and rtsp steaming apps.

 - Luci app for ipcam and hmgl.

+- Update to linux 5.4